Siddhant-Dazzlo/ERP1/RAILWAY_DEPLOYMENT.md

    - `railway.json`
    - `Procfile`
    - `nixpacks.toml`
-   - `requirements.txt`
+   - `requirements-railway.txt` (Railway-optimized requirements)
    - `railway.env.example`

+2. **Important**: Use `requirements-railway.txt` for Railway deployment as it contains compatible package versions.

-2. Commit and push your changes to your Git repository.
+3. Commit and push your changes to your Git repository.

 ## Step 2: Create a New Railway Project